xUser5000/joplin/BUILD.md

 To make changes to the application, you'll need to rebuild any TypeScript file you've changed, and rebuild the lib.
 The simplest way to do all this is to watch for changes from the root of the project.
 Simply run this command, and it should take care of the rest:

-	npm run watch
+	yarn run watch

-Running `npm run build` would have the same effect, but without watching.
+Running `yarn run build` would have the same effect, but without watching.

 ## Running an application with additional parameters

 You can specify additional parameters when running the desktop or CLI application.
-To do so, add `--` to the `npm start` command, followed by your flags.
+To do so, add `--` to the `yarn start` command, followed by your flags.
 For example:

-	npm start -- --profile ~/MyTestProfile
+	yarn start -- --profile ~/MyTestProfile

 ## TypeScript